matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

 - Mange tes morts: Eat your dead relatives

 ## Greek
 - Malakas / Μαλάκας: Asshole
+- Gamo to christo su: I fuck your jesus.
+Often used against objects or situations.
+- Gamo tin panagia su: I fuck your Holy Mary

 ## Italian
 - Figa: Cunt.
 Can be also used as space between phrases.